mvarona/rover/README.md

 - numpy, for vector operations
 - ssl, for avoiding an exception during the download of the 'punkt' module for nltk

-The program will try to install the packages if they are not already and the user allows it, but they can be also installed with the following commands:
+The program will try to install the packages if they are not already installed and the user allows it, but they can be also installed with the following commands:

 ### Unix